Cardiovascular Risk Profile

 What do the measured values mean?

-Excessive cholesterol levels can lead to deposits in the vessel walls and increase the risk of cardiovascular diseases.
-However, a balanced level is important, as cholesterol is also essential for health.
+Too high cholesterol levels can lead to deposits in the vessel walls and increase the risk of cardiovascular diseases.
+However, a balanced level is important, as cholesterol is also indispensable for health.

 LDL cholesterol